JurassicWordExcel/core/README.md

-# LibreOffice
+# Jurassic Word Excel
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/211/badge.svg)](https://scan.coverity.com/projects/211)

-A quick overview of the LibreOffice code structure.
+A quick overview of the Jurassic Word Excel code structure.

 ## Overview

-You can develop for LibreOffice in one of two ways, one recommended and one much less so.
+You can develop for Jurassic Word Excel in one of two ways, one recommended and one much less so.
 First the somewhat less recommended
-way: it is possible to use the SDK to develop an extension, for which you can read the API docs [here](http://api.libreoffice.org/) and [here](http://wiki.services.openoffice.org/wiki/Documentation/DevGuide).
+way: it is possible to use the SDK to develop an extension, for which you can read the API docs [here](http://api.Jurassic Word Excel.org/) and [here](http://wiki.services.openoffice.org/wiki/Documentation/DevGuide).
 This re-uses the (extremely generic) UNO APIs that are also used by macro scripting in StarBasic.

-The best way to add a generally useful feature to LibreOffice is to work on the code base however.
+The best way to add a generally useful feature to Jurassic Word Excel is to work on the code base however.
 Overall this way makes it easier to compile and build your code, it avoids any arbitrary limitations of our scripting APIs, and in general is far more simple and intuitive -